Authorization Code Grant¶

 The playground application redirects to the login page.
 Enter you username and password and click Sign In.

-Select Approve Once or Approve Always to provide access to your profile information.
+Select Remember my consent to remember the access to your profile information.

 Provide following information in the redirected page and click on Get Access token.